input-output-hk/marconi/marconi-sidechain/README.md

 Both commands will produce a `result` directory containing the executable `result/bin/marconi-sidechain`.

+Note that Nix builds work on Mac as well as Linux.

 ### Nix+Cabal build

 To build `marconi-sidechain` from the source files, use the following commands: